mid2SUPAERO/ecoHALE/doc/tutorials/aero.rst

   OAS_prob.setup()

 First we set up the problem using OASProblem's built-in method and add optimization parameters.
-We set our design variables as the b-spline control points for the twist distribution with bounds between -10 and 15 degrees.
+We set our design variables as the b-spline control points for the twist distribution with bounds at -10 and 15 degrees.
 We then set the constraint to keep CL = 0.5 and the objective to minimize CD.

 Note that the objective has a scaler value which internally multiplies the values that the optimizer sees.